icinganalysis/icinganalysis.github.io/content/Langmuir Rising Currents.md

 effects we are looking for are not very sensitive to moderate changes in the distribution function.
 We shall, therefore, assume that the distribution function remains constant.
-In any given time interval the fraction of the particles that disappears should then vary inversely in proportion to the life t of the droplets of average size.
+In any given time interval the fraction of the particles that disappears should then vary inversely in proportion to the life-time of the droplets of average size.

 >It is possible to develop this theory to cover also growth of water droplets